 Start to look at age restriction and begin to learn about why they are in place.
-Know how to go for help if something online makes them feel unhappy.
+Know who to go for help if something online makes them feel unhappy.
 Yr.3 Recognise the benefits of the internet.
 Know the basic rules to keep safe online, including what is meant by personal information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them.
-Critically consider online friendships and sources of information and be aware of risks associated with people online.
+Critically consider online friendships and sources of information and be aware or risks associated with people online.
 Know how information and data is shared and used online.
 Know the importance of limiting time online.
 Recognise that age restrictions are in place to keep them safe.
-Know how to deal with online abuse, bullying, trolling and harassment; knowing who to go to for help.
-Physical health and fitness (PE curriculum) Yr.2 With an adult, begin to notice how physical exercise makes them feel and why it i important to do exercise.
+Know how to deal with online abuse, bullying, trolling and harassment; knowing who to go to for help. of Physical health and fitness (PE curriculum) Yr.2 With an adult, begin to notice how physical exercise makes them feel and why important to do exercise.
+Know who they can talk to if they are worried about their health. it is Yr.3 Recognise how physical exercise makes them feel and why it is important to do exercise.
 Know who they can talk to if they are worried about their health.
-Yr.3 Recognise how physical exercise makes them feel and why it is important to do exercise.
-Know who they can talk to if they are worried about their health.
-Healthy eating (Science curriculum) Yr.2 Begin to know what makes a healthy diet.
+C Healthy eating (Science curriculum) Yr.2 Begin to know what makes a healthy diet.
 Be encourage to try new and healthy food.
-Begin to explore the impact unhealthy food has on our bodies (E.g. tooth decay).
+Begin to explore the impact unhealthy food has on our bodies (E.g. tooth decay y).
 Yr.3 Know what makes a healthy diet and understand nutrition.
-Be encouraged to try new and healthy food and do so with increasing confidence Discussion around unhealthy food and its impact (E.g tooth decay).
+Be encouraged to try new and healthy food and do so with increasing confidence Discussion around unhealthy food and its impact (E.g tooth decay). ce.

-Druge, aloohal and tabaase Yr.2 • Begin to understand that medicines (including vaccinations and immunisations Drugs, alcohol and tobacco Yr.2 Begin to understand that medicines (including vaccinations and immunisations and those that support allergic reactions) can help people to stay healthy - with this explore what vaccination/immunisations and allergic reactions are.
-Begin to understand that alcohol and tobacco links to health and diet.
+Drugs, alcohol and tobacco (Science curriculum) Yr.2 Begin to understand that medicines (including vaccinations and immunisations and those that support allergic reactions) can help people to stay healthy - with this explore what vaccination/immunisations and allergic reactions are.
+Begin to understand that alcohol, nicotine and tobacco links to health and diet.
 Age restrictions shared.
-Yr.3 • Know that medicines (including vaccinations and immunisations and those that t support allergic reactions) can help people to stay healthy know what vaccinations, immunisations and allergic reactions are.
+Yr.3 Know that medicines (including vaccinations and immunisations and those that support allergic reactions) can help people to stay healthy. - know what vaccinations, immunisations and allergic reactions are.
 Recognise that alcohol and tobacco impacts health and diet.
 Know age restrictions.
-Health and prevention • Know what an infection is and start to understand that sometimes our body need to be the first an infection eds help to fight an infection.
-Discuss why sleep is important (link to physical and mental health).
-Typical ways to stay only in familiar and unfamiliar situations (health areasing).
+Health and prevention Yr.2 Know what an infection is and start to understand that sometimes our body needs help to fight an infection.
+(Science Curriculum) Discuss why sleep is important (link to physical and mental health).
 Explore ways to stay safe in familiar and unfamiliar situations (beach, crossing roads, and swimming pool).
 Know how to protect themselves from the sun.
 Begin to understand what food and drink supports dental health.
-With adult support to guide them, children begin to understand they choices the can make in order to keep themselves healthy.
-C Begin to show some understanding of how infections can spread (Pink Curriculum).
+With adult support to guide them, children begin to understand the choices they can make in order to keep themselves healthy.
+Begin to show some understanding of how infections can spread (Pink Curriculum).
 What are vaccines?
-Yr.3 • Understand that sometimes our body needs help to fight infection.
+Yr.3 Understand that sometimes our body needs help to fight infection.
 What is the job of our immune system?
 Why is sleep so important?
 Ways to stay safe in familiar and unfamiliar situations (beach, crossing roads, swimming pool).
 Know how to protect themselves from the sun.
 Discuss and debate health and wellbeing issues.
-2 Diodada dira dobata froduiti dira Wellbolling locado.